xdeama/personal-site-hugo/README.md

 # status
 Theme and CSS in need of cleanup and are not yet standalone usable.
+Markdown to PDF and DOCX conversion is experimental and might not work on your machine.

 # features
 - language switcher that keeps you on the current page